oracle-livelabs/developer/python-and-database-scripting/Lab8-type-handlers/type-handlers.md

 ## Introduction

-This lab will show how to use PL/SQL data using python-oracledb driver
+This lab will show how to use type handlers in order to alter data that is fetch from or sent to the database.
+You may read more about type handlers at [Changing Fetched Data Types with Output Type Handlers](https://python-oracledb.readthedocs.io/en/latest/user_guide/sql_execution.html#changing-fetched-data-types-with-output-type-handlers) and [Changing Bind Data Types using an Input Type Handler](https://python-oracledb.readthedocs.io/en/latest/user_guide/bind.html#changing-bind-data-types-using-an-input-type-handler).

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 5 minutes

 ### Objectives

-*  Learn best practices and efficient techniques for .....
+*  Learn best practices and efficient techniques for using type handlers

 ### Prerequisites